Rogers Pei Wei Launches Investigation After Woman Finds Blood In Food

 "I want everyone who ate there from the time we left to the time they closed to know there is a possibility that they could've ingested this man's blood," Thurston said.
 "It's not like we had bad chicken and got food poisoning.
 We ingested somebody's blood."

-Champion Management, the parent company of Pei Wei, released this statement to 5NEWS:
+Pei Wei Asian Kitchen released this statement to 5NEWS:

 "Our utmost priority is the safety and health of our guests and employees.
 Our leadership team is aware of the incident at this restaurant and have begun an investigation to ensure that our strict safety and quality standards are being followed."